 Inner Mongolia is fighting for its independence from the People’s Republic of China and to separate itself from the political clutches of the PRC.

 “Inner Mongolian Independence Movement” often referred to as the “Southern Mongolian Independence Movement” is the fight against the Chinese Communist rule and to form “Greater Mongolia”

-The main parties involved in the movements are Inner Mongolian People’s Party, Southern Mongolian Democratic Alliance and Mongolian Liberal union, with a common goal of liberating Inner Mongolia and its unification with the North Mongolia to form “Greater Mongolia”.
+The main parties involved in the movements are the Inner Mongolian People’s Party, Southern Mongolian Democratic Alliance and Mongolian Liberal union, with a common goal of liberating Inner Mongolia and its unification with North Mongolia to form “Greater Mongolia”.

 Manchuria, over decades, has witnessed ethnic migration to lower the number of local tribes and replaced by the mainland Chinese people.